JHM 2.7t and 2.8l Timing Belt Kit Install (FREE on YouTube - Link Inside)

 |Audi||RS4||B5 (1999-2001)||2.7t V6 30v|

 - I've done routine maintenance on pretty much every car I've owned from my first Toyota Celica to a full sized GMC Sierra.
 I consider myself a hobby grease monkey, but when faced with the prospect of doing the timing belt on my '01 S4 I was hesitant to say the least.
 I found plenty of online sources from Audi forums and the like, but nothing gave me the confidence to do the job like the DVD that JHM put together.
 I had it in the laptop and watched it over and over, especially at points where I felt I really needed to pay the closest of attention.
 Overall, GREAT JOB JHM!!!!!
 I keep coming back to purchase parts from you because of the great work you do, keep it up!
-Review by Daniel (Posted on 5/6/2011)
+(Posted on 5/6/2011)

 My 2.8 V6 developed that typical smell of burnt oil, sometimes I could even see smoke coming out from right side of the hood.
 Also, I didn't know when the timing belt was done last time (bought the car used).